DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 To view consuming as a process raises the question of possible steps or stages.
-In the characterisation of this process as a 'customer journey' or 'shopping journey' there are three stages that are always mentioned: orientation, selection and decision/transaction (Hofste & Teeuw, 2012).
+In the characterisation of this process as a 'customer journey' or 'shopping journey', there are three stages that are always mentioned: orientation, selection and decision/transaction (Hofste & Teeuw, 2012).
 A more detailed classification from the perspective of the consumer has six stages: *awareness* (the recognition that there is a need),